- Chair of Human Nutrition (Human Nutrition)

 underpinning all biomedical and health research

 Current research activity includes: (1) Pre-clinical/Laboratory: studies to demonstrate the subtle long term effects of free-radicals on protein glycation and tissue damage, and the protective roles of dietary antioxidant and anti-inflammatory plant-products in human diets.
 (2) Clinical: both pharmaceutical and dietary trials eg the Diabetes Remission Controlled Trial (DiRECT), the largest study ever funded by Diabetes UK, collaborating with Prof Roy Taylor, Newcastle.
 It builds on my role as founder of the UK Counterweight Programme, to develop and evaluate cost-effective weight management, for implementation in routine NHS primary care.
-(3) Public Health Nutrition: secondary analyses of large health survey databases, and development of innovative new health promotion interventions to prevent weight gain in young people.
+(3) Public Health Nutrition: secondary analyses of large health survey databases, and development of innovative new health promotion interventions to prevent weight gain in young people, using calorie-labelling and on-line programmes to generate sustained behavioural changes.

 Notable recent advances from my research have included: